rebin03/DSA-Python/README.md

 ## Contributing

 Feel free to fork the repository and make your own contributions.
-If you find any bugs or improvements, please raise an issue or submit a pull request.
+If you find any corrections or improvements, please raise an issue or submit a pull request.